kkruecke/cplus-documentation/notes/variadic-templates.rst

 A Recursive Data Structure Example Using a Variadic Class Template
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The preceeding code is just the sort of use case where variadic templates can make life easier.
-We begin by defining ``struct tuple<class...Types>`` that implements tuple as a recursive data structure.
+The preceeding code is just the sort of recursive data structure where variadic templates can make life easier.
+We begin by defining ``struct tuple<class...Types>``:

 .. note:: The complete ``tuple`` source is at `github <https://github.com/kurt-krueckeberg/tuple>`_.